 A former Emerging Artist with the Australian Chamber Orchestra, Monique has toured extensively in collaboration with the Australian Chamber Orchestra Collective, the Melbourne Chamber Orchestra and the Singapore Symphony Orchestra.
 She has also performed under the baton of Seiji Ozawa in Japan and under Philippe Herreweghe in France.

-Monique takes up her position in May 2016, replacing Douglas Beilman whom we farewelled at the end of 2015 after 26 years with the New Zealand String Quartet.
+Monique joined the NZSQ in May 2016, replacing Douglas Beilman who was farewelled at the end of 2015 after 26 years with the New Zealand String Quartet.

 The Stradivarius 1721 ‘Red Mendelssohn’ violin (commonly referred to as the ‘Red Violin’) started my musical journey with the violin.
 My father was doing some research into the history of that instrument and asked if I would like to play the violin.
 I was six at the time and had no real idea what this entailed but my curiosity and my father’s enthusiasm made me answer with a firm “yes!”
 That fortuitous day started my life as a musician and I have never looked back.